-The problem of remote visibility is only increased by the fact that remote workers are less likely to outwardly seek more visibility.
+The problem of remote employee visibility is only amplified by the fact that remote workers are less likely to outwardly seek more visibility.

-As we mentioned earlier, remote workers need to walk the fine line between feeling completely invisible and being self-congratulating and braggy about their accomplishments and efforts.
+As we mentioned earlier, remote workers need to find the right balance between feeling completely invisible and being self-congratulating and braggy about their accomplishments and efforts.

 The next part of the article will help you reach this balance through actionable tips on how best to increase visibility at work whether you’re working in-office, fully remote, or in a hybrid arrangement.

-As a remote worker, you’re probably more comfortable with your camera off during meetings.
-You can relax in your comfy setup and don’t have to stress over your appearance.
+They can relax in their comfy setup and don’t have to stress over their appearance.

-However, although comfortable, this is a double-edged sword.
+However, although comfortable, this practice lowers your chances of increasing your workplace visibility.
 Without actual face-time with your teammates, management, or coworkers, you risk getting reduced to just a name and an avatar.

 On the other hand, people that attend meetings with their cameras on are more likely to get more visibility and better recognition.

-So, try to keep your camera on during all meetings to stay top of mind — and help people connect the name to the face.
+So, try to keep your camera on during all meetings to increase visibility at work — and help people connect the name to the face.

 Regular face time — research shows — positively impacts your work relationships and career advancement.